-The BFA in Applied Design and Visual Communication is an art and communication partnership.
-It requires 69-71 hours in art and communication.
+The BFA in Applied Design and Visual Communication is a partnership between the departments of Art & Design and Communication.
+It requires 68-70 hours in art and communication.

 Studio Foundation Courses (should be taken in the first year) Credits

+ART/COMM 115 Foundations of Digital Communication 2

 ART 131 Intro to Visual Arts 2

 ART 241 Two-Dimensional Design 2

 ART 242 Three-Dimensional Design 2

-ART/COMM 115 Foundations of Digital Communication 2

-COMM 214 Intro to Mass Media 4
+COMM 214 Intro to Mass Media 3

-Total 12
+Total 11

 Art History Courses Credits

 Choose two courses from the following; at least one must be ART 231, 232, or 237.

 ART 231 Ancient Art History 4

+ART 232 Renaissance and Baroque Art History 4

+1

+ART 234 Art and Architecture in Europe 4

+ART 234 Art and Architecture in Europe ART 236 Asian Art History 4